 Hunting & Food: Hunts mainly from a perch in open woodlands, along the edges of open fields or wetlands, or makes short forays into open fields.
 They also capture flying insects on the wing.
 Small prey is usually swallowed whole on the spot, while larger prey is carried in the bill to a perch and then torn apart.
 An extremely wide range of prey species is captured.
 The most favoured prey are small microtine rodents and deer mice, larger insects, or small birds depending on abundance.
 Pellets are medium-sized, averaging about 38 by 19mm.

-Breeding: During courtship males and females call to each other in a duet as they approach each other.
+different perches.
+During courtship, males and females call to each other in a duet as they approach each other.
 When together they preen each

 other's heads and nibble at the other's beaks.
 The male then changes his call to a rapid tremolo, answered with a short, tremolo from the female.